kennethtegrado/data-structures-in-javascript/readme.md

 ### Depth-first search

-A way of traversing the node of the tree where we go down then go back up
+A way of traversing the node of the tree where we go down then go back up.
+To be able to use the inorder, preorder, and postorder kind of DFS, we need to use recursion

 -   Inorder
     -   Arrangement of node is from the lowest to highest